web-servers/tomcat-embedded-quickstarts/springboot-rest-hello-world/README.md

 # Introduction

-This project packages Red Hat's JWS distribution of the Apache Tomcat 8.0.36 artifacts with SpringBoot 1.4.1.RELEASE.
+This project utilizes Apache Tomcat 8.0.36 with SpringBoot 1.4.1.RELEASE.

 # Launch